bharathkumarkn/Swagger-Utility/README.md

 #Swagger Utility
 ![](http://www.mikestowe.com/wp-content/uploads/2014/05/swagger.png)
 ## Swagger Utility
-Swagger utility is a Java utility for generating API proxies from Swagger API Model.
-So it is Swagger API Model to API Proxies genrator tool.
+Swagger utility is a Java utility for generating Apigee API proxies from Swagger API Model.
-The utility generates Flows for all of the Resources defined in under /Paths and complete proxy bundle for any generic Swagger generated for API modelling.
+This utility generates Flows for all of the Resources defined under /Paths and complete Apigee Proxy for any generic Swagger generated for API modelling.
 This utility will also accept the Swagger yaml files which is generated from Apigee-127, which has policies defined in it using volos elements tags, So it looks in each of the resources, and adds policy for flows in Apiproxy wherever the policies are applied under /Paths in swagger.

 ###